solliancenet/microsoft-mysql-developer-guide/artifacts/06-05-LogicApp/README.md

 - Install the Logic Apps Gateway by running the **gatewayinstall.exe**
 - Select **I accept the terms...** checkbox
 - Select **Install**
-- Enter your Azure user email, then select **Sign in**
+- Enter the lab user email, then select **Sign in**
-- When prompted, log in to your Azure account
+- When prompted, log in to the lab Azure account
 - Select **Register a new gateway on this computer**
 - Select **Next**
 - For the name, type **gateway-mysql**